bcgov/data-publication/pages/dps_bcdc_w.md

 ------------------------------

 ## BULK UPDATES
-When there are more than 20 records that require updating, a bulk update can be requested for [DataBC DA](mailto:databc.da@gov.bc.ca) to complete or can be completed by a user via the API.
+When there are more than 20 records that require updating, a bulk update can be requested for [DataBC](mailto:data@gov.bc.ca) to complete or can be completed by a user via the API.

 + Common bulk updates:
 	+ Branch/Division name